ChngYJ/HAN/README.md

 ## ⌛ Comming soon！

-Code for paper "Hierarchical Aware-Based Network Forecasting for Multivariate Time Series"!
+Code for paper "Decoupling Hierarchical Dependencies in Time Series with Hierarchical Aware Network"!

 ###  📨
 We are excited to announce that we are soon releasing a new journal paper that will be available on our GitHub repository.
 Please stay tuned for updates and check back regularly for the latest information.